kamelnetworks/sonic/led.md

 ### Trident 3 / Tomahawk 3

 This generation uses a Cortex-M0 ARM CPU to drive a LED/linkscan program.
-This CPU is referred to as CMICX and is a s You can see how it is loaded by looking at `led_proc_init.soc` or sometimes `sai_preinit_cmd.soc`.
+This CPU is referred to as CMICX.
+You can see how it is loaded by looking at `led_proc_init.soc` or sometimes `sai_preinit_cmd.soc`.

 ```